 To qualify for workers’ compensation benefits, you must have sustained at least 50 percent of the injury on the job.
 For example, if you fell in your home and injured your arm and then you tripped at work and exacerbated the injury slightly, you are likely not eligible to receive workers’ compensation benefits.
 You also may not receive workers’ compensation benefits under the following circumstances:

 - The injury was intentionally self-inflicted

-- The injury was caused because you were on drugs or intoxicated
+- The injury resulted from you being on drugs or intoxication

-- The injury was intentionally inflicted to obtain workers’ compensation benefits
+- You intentionally inflicted the injury to obtain workers’ compensation benefits

 - The employee refused to observe safety rules or use readily available safety equipment

 If you fall into these excluded categories, you can’t successfully sue your employer for negligence.
 If the injury was purposefully self-inflicted or occurred because the employee was intoxicated, there is generally no case against another party because of the worker’s own negligence.
 You probably could not successfully sue your employer if you refused to obey safety rules under the doctrine of assumption of risk.

 What are the Penalties for Not Having Worker’s Compensation in Florida?